auditOne/documentation/markdowns/How_to_use_superfluid_staking.md

   > However, please note that you can use any other validator of your choice. <br>
   > Read [our article](Importance_of_choosing_the_right_validator.md) why it is important to spend some time choosing the right validator before you stake.

-# How to activate Superfluid staking on Osmosis
+# How to use Superfluid staking on Osmosis

 ### Prerequisites: